-- 35 The causal dependency between the eruption of flood basalts and continental break-up is still unclear, - 36 although a close occurrence between these two phenomena has been recognized for a long time.
+The causal dependency between the eruption of flood basalts and continental break-up is still unclear, although a close occurrence between these two phenomena has been recognized for a long time.
 Continental flood basalts, often referred to as traps, form large igneous provinces covering huge continental areas (Bryan and Ferrari, 2013; Ernst, 2014).
 Continental flood basalts are often associated with extensive volcanism during short time intervals, which are brought to the surface by deep-seated mantle plumes (Richards et al., 1989; White and McKenzie, 1995; Koppers et al., 2021), although other mechanisms were also suggested (e.g., Anderson, 1994, 2005).
 There is evidence for a close temporal and spatial occurrence between the eruption of flood basalts and continental break-up.
-In particular, when reconstructed back to their original plate tectonic configuration, an R-R-R triple junction is typically found within the flood basalt areas (Morgan, 1971; Burke and Dewey, 1973; Buiter and Torsvik, 2014).
+In particular, when reconstructed back to their original plate tectonic configuration, a R-R-R triple junction is typically found within the flood basalt areas (Morgan, 1971; Burke and Dewey, 1973; Buiter and Torsvik, 2014).
 Using the geological record to examine the mutual dependency of these processes is challenging.
-It requires high-precision constraints regarding the temporal and spatial development of the different volcanic and tectonic features, often obscured by the long geological history.
+It requires high-precision in the temporal and spatial development of the volcanic and tectonic features, often obscured by the overprint of different tectonic processes.

-The Afar region in the central parts of the Afro-Arabian rift system is recognized as a key locality to examine models of plume-rift association, offering a young and active case study in which plume, regional uplift, R-R-R triple junction, break-up, and oceanic spreading co-exist and are superimposed (Fig. 1).
-Plume-rift association is mainly explained by either 'active' (e.g., Sengör and Burke, 1978) or 'passive' (e.g., White and McKenzie, 1989) views, with no interaction between those modes.
-However, some evidence suggests a more complex effect of plumes on the regional plate kinematics (e.g., Cande and Stegman, 2011).
-Despite the contrary implications of the 'active' and 'passive' views, the Afar case study was used as a prime example to support both, and some authors argued that both processes are required to explain the observations (Burke and Dewey, 1973; White and McKenzie, 1989; Courtillot et al., 1999).
-The discrepancy can be primarily attributed to a lack of accurate geological and geophysical evidence, leading to contrary interpretations.
+The Afar region in the central parts of the Afro-Arabian rift system is recognized as a key locality to examine models of plume-rift association, offering a young and active case study in which a plume, regional uplift, an R-R-R triple junction, break-up, and oceanic spreading co-exist and are superimposed (Fig. 1).
+Plume-rift association is mainly explained as either 'active' (e.g., Sengör and Burke, 1978) or 'passive' (e.g., White and McKenzie, 1989), with no interaction between those mechanisms.
+Despite the contrary implications, the Afar case study was used as a prime example to support both the 'active' (e.g., Burke and Dewey, 1973) and the 'passive' (e.g., White and McKenzie, 1989) mechanisms, and some authors argued that both processes are required to explain the observations (e.g., Courtillot et al., 1999).
+The discrepancy can be primarily attributed to the lack of accurate geological and geophysical evidence regarding the uplift, volcanism and rifting phases.
+Moreover, detailed compression between changes in plate motions and the activity of plumes, suggests new concepts in which plumes cause rapid deviations in the kinematics of nearby plates (e.g., Cande and Stegman, 2011).

-The purpose of this paper is to utilize a synthesis of the available geological and geophysical data from the Afar region and to use it for geodynamic implications in the study area.
-We first review the evidence regarding the temporal association of the volcanic and rift components of the system.
-This review is essential because large amounts of new data were collected in recent years, enabling a re-examination of the relationships between the plume and the rifting.
+The purpose of this paper is to discuss the causal relationship between the Afar plume and rifting along the Afro-Arabian rift system in light of the large amounts of data collected in recent years and the new concepts derived from other case studies.
+For this, we first review the timing of volcanism and uplifts in Ethiopia and Yemen, and, the timing of rifting along the Gulf of Aden, the Red Sea and the Main Ethiopian rift.
 We further provide an analysis and interpretation of modern geophysical datasets, including topography, bathymetry, gravity, magnetic anomalies, earthquakes, and volcano distribution.
-Using these datasets, we map the architecture of the rift margins and axes and infer spatial constraints in developing the rift segments.
-Finally, we discuss the results in the light of recent models and other case studies in the world, aiming to shed light on the causal relationship between mantle plumes and tectonic processes in the crust.
+Using these datasets, we map the architecture of the rifts and describe the development of rift segments.
+Finally, we compare our results with recent models and other case studies in the world, aiming to shed light on the causal relationship between mantle plumes and tectonic processes.